Museum of Art & Photography: Digital Experiences

 In a 2020 collaboration with Accenture, MAP launched India's first conversational digital persona of the celebrated artist, MF Husain.
-A unique digital experience created using artificial intelligence (AI) to engage audiences of all ages, Husain’s persona gives a glimpse into the life and work of one of India’s most compelling artists.
+A digital experience created using artificial intelligence (AI), Husain’s persona gives a glimpse into the life and work of one of India’s most compelling artists.
 Viewers simply ask Husain’s digital twin a question regarding his early life, family, or career and receive a simulated response from the digital persona.
 The Husain AI experience is available on the museum's website and also as a 3-D hologram at the museum’s physical space.
-The merging of art and technology is one of the cornerstones in MAP's vision.